-Was there ever any food so sublime as cheese?
-We eat it by itself, on crackers, in sandwiches and stuffed in vegetables.
-We bake it, fry it, melt it, dice it, slice it and roll it in nuts.
+Was there ever anything so sublime as this dairy miracle?
+First of all, is eaten by itself, on crackers, in sandwiches and stuffed in vegetables.
+Next we bake it, fry it, melt it, dice it, slice it and roll it in nuts.
 The versatility of cheese excels; it is the Swiss army knife of the food world.
-Part of the reason is the sheer variety of cheeses we have.
+Part of the reason is the sheer variety of cheeses in the world.
 As DeGaul once said of the Fifth Republic: “How can anyone govern a nation that has two hundred and forty-six different kinds of cheese?”

 And that was just France!
-Today there are more than a thousand different types of cheese in the world.
-Do how could we possibly ignore it when camping?
+Today there are more than a thousand different types in the world.
+So how could we possibly ignore it when camping?
 If you’re looking for cheese dips, click here.

 Cheese n’ Pizza Fondue